nnminhtan/AWS-Workshop/content/3-Configure-Response/3.1-Single-Lambda-response/3.1.4-Create-EventBridge-Rule/_index.md

 <!-- #### **Create EventBridge Rule**: -->

 #### Create EventBridge Rule
 - Search for the EventBridge.
-This will take you to the EventBridge home, click on Create Rule.
+This will take you to the EventBridge homepage, click on Create Rule.

 ![EventBridge](/images/3/3.1/3.1.4/Create_rule.png?width=90pc)

 - Name the rule is : `gd-compromised-instance-remediation`, the description is optional, then foward to the creation.
+-
 ![EventBridge](/images/3/3.1/3.1.4/Create_rule_naming.png?width=90pc)

 - Under _Event pattern_, _Creation method_ click the Custom pattern(JSON editor) and paste the **Json** below into the editor.